 Originally, I was inclined to grind the internal surfaces of the PV article.
 However, two issues became apparent.
 First, due to resource limitations, I will not be metal printing spherical PV articles.
 However, I will be able to simulate physical artifacts and their post processing by PLA printing 1:1 articles.
 Grinding is an issue for PLA because the heat generated in grinding will quicky reheat the PLA to its melting point.
 Deformation can happen very quicky causing the model to deform.
 This would lead to an unacceptable article for analysis.
 Thus, I further researched other methods to surface finish stainless steel 316, the feedstock I will use in my FEA analysis.
 My findings lead me to believe that tumbling is the correct method as it is commonly used to debur and polish stainless steel.
 Reviewing websites for several companies which provide finishing service, no information was found regarding specific process, tools, or materials used to accomplish the tumbling method.
 I assume this information is protected by each company as proprietary data.
 I did find information from a commercial supplier which could help identify the type of tumbling media that may be used for the process: “Ceramic tumbling media is made of abrasive grit with a ceramic binder to finish and debur fabricated and cast workpieces.
 Ceramic is an aggressive material that speeds processing over other abrasive materials when used on cast iron, titanium, steel, and stainless steel.”
 (Tumbling Media, 2024)

 As ceramic media may be suitable for stainless steel, I am concerned that it will be too aggressive for the PLA.
-I still intend to use the tumbling method for surface finishing the spherical PV articles but, I will need to substitute ceramic media with crushed walnut.
+I still intend to use the tumbling method for surface finishing the spherical PV articles but, I will need to substitute ceramic media with crushed walnut shell.
 Figure 9 shows an example from Kramer Industries, Inc. where a PLA printed part was subjected to a dry-tumbling session using hardwood media with a polishing paste (Schneider, 2019).
 My objective in adding a tumbling step would be to evaluate the complexity in post processing a PV where the weldment resides at the great circle as compared to a PV where the weldment is placed closer to one of the inlet/outlet tubes.
 As the traditional method of manufacturing PVs uses two half-spheres, access to the inner surfaces is not difficult.
-The “innovative” design that I propose in this work offers an access area which is a fraction of the diameter of the spheres great circle.
+The “innovative” design that I propose in this work offers an access area which is a fraction of the diameter of the sphere’s great circle.
 This increases the difficulty to access the inner surfaces, likely increasing the postprocessing time and resources needed, therefore increasing manufacturing time and costs.
 Although I expect my PV design to perform better than a PV where the weldment is at the great circle, a complex and difficult postprocessing effort may overshadow any performance benefits accrued by the new design and so should be analyzed.